-Introduction to Theatre
+Introduction to Theatre DRAM-150 3 hour

 This is a general course designed to acquaint the student with a basic exposure and appreciation of theatre as an art form.
 The course covers major historical aspects of theatre, including styles and playwriting, and introduction to technical and performance elements.
 The course work also includes theatre craft projects, attendance of live theatre performances and limited lab time.